superfluidity/RDCL3D/docs/descriptor-models/README.md

                     removable:
                         callback: removeNode
 ```
-In each layer you can specify what edge are allowed, and for each of them you can specify:
+In each layer you can specify what edges are allowed, and for each of them you can specify:

 * The callback that will call when that link will be made.
 * The callback that will call when that link will be removed.
 * If the link is directed or else.

 ```
             allowed_edges:                  #List of allowed edges between the layer's nodes
                         vnf:                        #Edge's source